ayushsingh021/rbac_assignment_VRV/README.md

 # Role Based Access Control For a Task management app

 A feature-rich Role Based Access Control For a Task management application built using React.js, Firebase, and TailwindCSS.
 This app supports real-time updates, role-based permissions, and CRUD operations for managing todos efficiently.

 ---

 ## Credentials to Login: Explore the Application :) (See Demo Video)
+**Password Should be 6 Digits**
 - **Admin**: Use --> Email : test@admin.com , Password : 123456
 - **Users**: Use --> Email : user1@admin.com , Password : 123456
   Email : user2@admin.com , Password : 123456